Jemoka/blag/content/posts/KBhnus_eng401_film_analysis.md

 -   Desdemona very white because of framing compared to all others

+### Father {#father}

+-   So motivation is given
+-   Serious music in the background, replaying the two characters'
+-   Tone of the phone number

 ## Basil Dearden's All Night Long {#basil-dearden-s-all-night-long}

 Timing: 1962, after the war.